MARTIMM/gnome-gtk3/docs/content-docs/reference/Gio/Application.md

 send-notification
 -----------------

-Sends a notification on behalf of *application* to the desktop shell.
+Sends a notification on behalf of the application to the desktop shell.
 There is no guarantee that the notification is displayed immediately, or even at all.
 Notifications may persist after the application exits.
 It will be D-Bus-activated when the notification or one of its actions is activated.
 Modifying *notification* after this call has no effect.
 However, the object can be reused for a later call to this function. *id* may be any string that uniquely identifies the event for the application.
 It does not need to be in any special format.
 For example, "new-message" might be appropriate for a notification about new messages.
 If a previous notification was sent with the same *id*, it will be replaced with *notification* and shown again as if it was a new notification.
 This works even for notifications sent from a previous execution of the application, as long as *id* is the same string. *id* may be `undefined`, but it is impossible to replace or withdraw notifications without an id.
 If *notification* is no longer relevant, it can be withdrawn with `g_application_withdraw_notification()`.

     method send-notification ( Str $id, N-GObject $notification )

-  * Str $id; (nullable): id of the notification, or `undefined`
+  * Str $id; id of the notification, or `undefined`

   * N-GObject $notification; the **GNotification** to send

 set-application-id
 ------------------

-Sets the unique identifier for *application*.
-The application id can only be modified if *application* has not yet been registered.
+Sets the unique identifier for the application.
+The application id can only be modified if the application has not yet been registered.
 If defined, the application id must be valid.
 See `id-is-valid()`.

-    method set-application-id ( Str $application_id )
+    method set-application-id (Str$application_id )

-  * Str $application_id; the identifier for *application*
+  * Str $application_id; the identifier for the application

 set-default
 -----------

 Sets or unsets the default application for the process, as returned by `g_application_get_default()`.
-This function does not take its own reference on *application*.
-If *application* is destroyed then the default application will revert back to `undefined`.
+This function does not take its own reference on the application.
+If the application is destroyed then the default application will revert back to `undefined`.

     method set-default ( )

 set-flags
 ---------

-Sets the flags for *application*.
-The flags can only be modified if *application* has not yet been registered.
+Sets the flags for the application.
+The flags can only be modified if the application has not yet been registered.
 See **GApplicationFlags**.

     method set-flags ( Int $flags )

-  * Int $flags; an ored mask of GApplicationFlags for *application*
+  * Int $flags; an ored mask of GApplicationFlags for the application

 set-inactivity-timeout
 ----------------------